liferay/liferay-docs/develop/tutorials/articles/180-themes-and-layout-templates/01-themes/03-managing-theme-resources/04-specifying-where-to-import-resources.markdown

+---
+header-id: specifying-where-to-import-your-themes-resources
+---

-# Specifying Where to Import Your Theme's Resources [](id=specifying-where-to-import-your-themes-resources)
+# Specifying Where to Import Your Theme's Resources

 By default, resources are imported into a new site template named after the theme, but you can also import resources into a new site or existing sites or